-Students can choose to participate in a variety of Lifetime Learning Clubs that encourage socialization and friendship development.
-In addition, students learn life skills that are essential for future independence including self-care, health, nutrition, personal safety, social boundaries, and more.
+Recreation, Leisure & Life Skills: Students can choose to participate in a variety of clubs such as drama/film club, game club, fitness club, and cooking club, which encourage socialization and friendship development based on common interests.
+In addition, students learn daily living skills that are essential for future independence including self-care, health, nutrition, hygiene, personal safety, social boundaries, money management, and more.

 Transition Planning: A detailed Transition Plan and Individualized Education Plan (IEP) are developed based on assessements of critical life skills, student interests and aptitudes, and input from family and care providers.
 Transition meetings with the student's planning team are conducted to review both the transition plan and student progress, and to identify steps for future planning.